ivanyordanovgt/brawl-stars-bot/Code.md

 **Purpose**: Identify the current game state<br>
 **Used in**: State Manager<br><br>
 **How it works**:<br>
 It uses template matching to compare parts of the screen to predefined images to identify specific game states.
-This method is quick and efficient because the lobby layout is static and rarely changing.
-Let's see an exampe <br><br>
+This method is quick and efficient because the lobby layout is static and rarely changes.
+Let's see an example. <br><br>
 <img src="images/game_end_lobby.png" width=600 alt="Example Image"><br>

-This is how the lobby looks after a game is over and it haven't changed in years.
-So we can find the state is "end_game_lobby" by looking for the red thumbs down button.<br>
+This is how the lobby looks after a game is over, and it hasn't changed in years.
+So we can find the state is 'end_game_lobby' by looking for the red thumbs down button.<br>
 ```py
 def is_in_end_of_a_match(image):
     return is_template_in_region(image, path + 'thumbs_down.png', region_data['thumbs_down'])